 Full-time teachers hired at the beginning of the school year through December of the contract year are eligible for an optional salary advance of up to \$1,000.
-Monies advanced are repaid in 20 pay periods.
-This salary advance is for "first time" full-time teachers and can be utilized only one time.
+Monies advanced are repaid within the contract year.
+This salary advance is for first time, full time teachers and can be utilized only one time.